 Typically, plants are classified as high light (full sun), medium light (bright indirect sunlight), or low light plants.

-The most important thing to know is the amount of sunlight a plant can absorb greatly decreases with every foot you move it away from the window.
-So a low light plant might actually need to be closer to a window than you would think.
+The most important thing to know is the amount of sunlight a plant can absorb greatly decreases with every foot you move away from the window.

 So I like to think of it all like this:

-• High sun plants should live in a bright spot directly in an unshaded window
+- High sun plants should live in a bright spot directly in an unshaded window

-• Medium sun plants will be happiest in a shaded window or a spot that receives direct sunlight from the window.
+- Medium sun plants will be happiest in a shaded window or a spot that receives direct sunlight from the window.
 This would be considered bright indirect light.

-• Low light plants can be happy in shaded areas of your home, but need to be in rooms that receive some amount of natural light.
+- Low light plants can be happy in shaded areas of your home, but need to be in rooms that receive some amount of natural light.

-One last note on light is that low light indoor plants still need to be near a light source.
 They won’t thrive in a dark corner or a room with no windows.
-A pothos can thrive in low light conditions but they do still need some amount of sun.
+Although pothos can thrive in low-light conditions, they still need some sun.

 How often should I water my house plant?

-One of the biggest mistakes I see people make with their first plant is when it comes to watering.
-I killed the first few plants I brought home because I didn’t understand that all the basics of taking care of a plant depend on one another.
+I killed the first few plants I brought home because I didn’t understand that all the basics of caring for a plant depend on one another.

 Before I learned about the relationship between sun and water I assumed any time a plant wasn’t doing well it needed more water.
 Consequently, I drowned most of my early plants.